EliaBattiston/Adrenalina/README.md

 ## Running the Client
 The client can be executed with `AM06_Client.jar`, built during Maven's `package` step.
+A compiled version of the file can be found in the "Executables" folder of this repository.

 ```
 java -jar AM06_Client.jar